DIAL Components

 Rate Limits & Cost Control

-A well-distributed rate-limiting mechanism ensures the control over the total number of tokens that can be sent to a model (typically a one-minute or 24-hour window) by any Application, Addon, or Assistant.
+A well-distributed rate-limiting mechanism ensures the control over the total number of tokens that can be sent to a model (typically a one-minute or 24-hour window) by any application.

-You can use AI DIAL SDK to develop such extensions.
-Applications and model Adapters implemented using this framework will be compatible with AI DIAL API that was designed based on Azure OpenAI API.
+You can use DIAL SDK to develop DIAL-native apps and model adapters.
+Applications and model adapters implemented using DIAL SDK will be compatible with DIAL API that was designed based on Azure OpenAI API.

 Logging